Collaborative Fellowships and Joint Professorships

 - Two joint professorships: one with Caltech; and one with Occidental College;

-- Collaborative Fellowships with the Shakespeare Association of America; with the North American Conference on British Studies; with the Renaissance Society of America; with the Rocky Mountain Modern Language Association; with the Western History Association; with the American Society for Eighteenth-Century Studies; with the University of Southern California; and with Caltech
+- Collaborative Short-term Fellowships with the Shakespeare Association of America; with the North American Conference on British Studies; with the Renaissance Society of America; with the Rocky Mountain Modern Language Association; with the Western History Association; with the American Society for Eighteenth-Century Studies

-- Short-term Fellowship, Arts and Humanities Research Council International Placement Scheme
+- Short-term Fellowship under the Arts and Humanities Research Council International Placement Scheme

 Arizona Center for Mediaeval and Renaissance Studies Short-term Fellowship